TJBriggs/mastering-markdown/markdown.md

 ###### H6 with six hashes ######

-Headings with Equal Signs or Dashes
+### Headings with Equal Signs or Dashes

-You need atleast 3 of each symbol to trigger this style of heading
+You need atleast 3 of each symbol to trigger this style of heading.

 Heading 1
 ==================